manospavlidakis/manospavlidakis.github.io/content/project/example2/index.md

 ---
-title: Why accelerators?
+title: Programming Languages for Accelerators.
-summary: Introduction to hardware accelerators and their usage.
+summary: Introduction to CUDA and other programming models for accelerators.
-date: '2021-06-21T00:00:00Z'
+date: '2022-01-22T00:00:00Z'

 links:
 #  - icon: twitter